cemreefe/coursemaker/README.md

 The `preprocess_corpus.py`  script extracts sentences from a corpus and saves them in a CSV format in their original order.
 It also saves the words and their counts as a CSV file.

 >                     -i:  	input text file containing the corpus
 >                     -o:  	output csv file for sentences
 >                     -s:  	(optional) the starting string for the corpus in the file (to skip through some initial parts)
 >                     -a:  	(optional) alphabet, default 'latin', supports 'cyrillic'.
+>                     -ptc:	(optional) pre-tokenization replace. to replace certain substrings
+>                          	 > example: "[('mr.', 'mr'),('mrs.', 'mrs')]" to avoid sentence separation on the dots.

 i.e.:
 `python3 preprocess_corpus.py -i data/corpus/ru_books.corpus -o data/csv/ru_books -ptc "[('mr.','mr'),('mrs.','mrs')]" -s 'the footsteps'`